Household energy bills to rise by 0.2% from January

 The regulator said energy bills will rise by about 28p a month for the average dual-fuel household in England, Scotland and Wales.

+But Ofgem said that, when adjusting for inflation, the new price cap is £37 lower than between January and March in 2025.

-This amounts to an average overall bill of £1,758 per year for those on a default tariff, up from the current £1,755.
+For the average household paying by direct debit for gas and electricity, the overall bill will be £1,758 a year, up from the current £1,755.

+Ofgem’s price cap sets a maximum rate per unit and standing charge that customers can be billed when they are not on a fixed tariff.

+It does not limit total bills because households still pay for the amount of energy they consume.

+Standing charges – the amount consumers pay per day to have energy supplied to their homes – are set to rise by 2% for electricity and 3% for gas or 2p a day, largely due to costs linked to the Government’s Warm Home Discount scheme.

+Around 2.7 million more low-income households, including 900,000 families with children, are eligible for the £150 discount this winter.

-The unexpected increase comes after experts at Cornwall Insight said they expected prices to fall by 1% because of lower wholesale energy prices.
+The 0.2% increase to Ofgem’s price cap comes as a surprise after experts at Cornwall Insight said they expected prices to fall by 1% because of lower wholesale energy prices.

 Ofgem said wholesale prices were currently stable and had fallen by 4% over the past three months, but that conditions remained “volatile”.